Legacy Code To Testable Code: Introduction

 The word “legacy” has a lot of connotations.
 Mostly bad ones.
-We seem to forget that our beautiful code gets to “legacy“ status three days after writing it.
+We seem to forget that our beautiful code gets to “legacy code“ status three days after writing it.
 Michael Feathers, in his wonderful book “Working Effectively With Legacy Code” defined legacy code as code that doesn’t have tests, and there is truth in that, although it took me a while to fully understand it.

 Most code doesn’t look nice after writing it.
 But nice doesn’t matter.

-And this is where you start paying
+Refactoring is where you start paying

 - We can’t create an instance of the tested object.